cmeiklejohn/cmeiklejohn.github.io/_posts/2014-11-16-ad-counter-derflow.markdown

 {% endhighlight %}

-Each of these server processes performs a threshold `read` against the counter for the advertisement it's traking; this threshold `read` operation will block, thereby suspending execution of the server process until the counter has reached at least 5.
+Each of these server processes performs a threshold `read` against the counter for the advertisement it's tracking; this threshold `read` operation will block, thereby suspending execution of the server process until the counter has reached at least 5.